-Some doctors believe that having psoriasis or psoriatic arthritis can increase people’s risk of some cancers, though more research is needed to establish the link.
+Research suggests that having psoriasis can increase people’s risk of developing certain cancers.
+However, more research is necessary to fully establish the link.

 Psoriasis is a chronic autoimmune disease that causes the skin to reproduce more rapidly than usual.
-The abnormal growth causes red, scaly patches to form on the surface.
+The abnormal growth typically causes skin discoloration and scaly patches to form on the skin.

 Psoriasis may be a risk factor for developing cancer, but doctors do not consider it a direct cause of cancer.
 Also, cancer cannot cause psoriasis.

-Psoriasis and skin cancers are two distinct conditions and diseases.
-But some types of skin cancer may resemble psoriasis.
+Psoriasis and skin cancers are two distinct conditions, both with multiple types.
+However, some forms of skin cancer may produce visible symptoms similar to certain types of psoriasis.

 - cracked or dry skin that may bleed